7.9 Case Study Conclusion: Under Pressure

 Figure 7.9.1 Meninges: Dura Mater, Arachnoid, and Pia Mater.

 As you learned in this chapter, the human body consists of many complex systems that normally work together efficiently — like a well-oiled machine — to carry out life’s functions.
 For example, the image above (Figure 7.9.1) illustrates how the brain and spinal cord are protected by layers of membrane called meninges and fluid that flows between the meninges and in spaces called ventricles inside the brain.
-This fluid is called , and as you have learned, one of its important functions is to cushion and protect the brain and spinal cord, which make up most of the (CNS).
+This fluid is called cerebrospinal fluid, and as you have learned, one of its important functions is to cushion and protect the brain and spinal cord, which make up most of the central nervous system (CNS).
 Additionally, cerebrospinal fluid circulates nutrients and removes waste products from the CNS.
 Cerebrospinal fluid is produced continually in the ventricles, circulates throughout the CNS, and is then reabsorbed by the bloodstream.
 If too much cerebrospinal fluid is produced, its flow is blocked, or not enough is reabsorbed, the system becomes out of balance and it can build up in the ventricles.
 This causes an enlargement of the ventricles called hydrocephalus that can put pressure on the brain, resulting in the types of neurological problems that former professional football player Jayson, described in the beginning of this chapter, is suffering from.

 Recall that Jayson’s symptoms included loss of bladder control, memory loss, and difficulty walking.
 The cause of his symptoms was not immediately clear, although his doctors suspected that it related to the nervous system, since the nervous system acts as the control centre of the body, controlling and regulating many other organ systems.
 Jayson’s memory loss directly implicated the brain’s involvement, since that is the site of thoughts and memory.
 The urinary system is also controlled in part by the nervous system, so the inability to hold urine appropriately can also be a sign of a neurological issue.
 Jayson’s trouble walking involved the muscular system, which works alongside the skeletal system to enable movement of the limbs.
 In turn, the contraction of muscles is regulated by the nervous system.
 You can see why a problem in the nervous system can cause a variety of different symptoms by affecting multiple organ systems in the human body.